saha98rishav/Sentiment_Analysis/README.md

 N.B. --> Multinomial Logistic Regression, solver = NewtonCG

-The model has been trained with 'Amazon Fine Food Review' dataset.
+The model has been trained with 'Amazon Fine Food Review' dataset. --> 'Reviews.csv'

 Model is trained in Google Cloud Platform with a system having 60GB of RAM